Tallinson/testing-django/README.md

 # What I've learnt so far

-<p>Django is a nice framework, if you put effort in learning it, and i clearly don't put effort</p>
+<p>Django is a nice framework, if you put effort in learning it, and i clearly don't put effort.
+Focus</p>